lineality/csv_to_dynamodb_aws_lambda_python_env/README.md

 # env_aws_lambda_auto_load_csv_to_dynamodb

-This is an AWS Lambda Function (more specifically, a zipped uploadable python environment file for an AWS Lambda Function) that will automatically load a cleaned .csv file into a table (which the tool creates) in AWS dynamoDB (a NoSQL database).
+#### This is an AWS Lambda Function (more specifically, a zipped uploadable python environment file for an AWS Lambda Function) that will automatically load a cleaned .csv file into a table (which the tool creates) in AWS dynamoDB (a NoSQL database).

 ## Overview and Introduction
-The process of transferring data from a .csv file (for example) into a data table in dynamoDB (an AWS database) is not simple.
+#### The process of transferring data from a .csv file (for example) into a data table in dynamoDB (an AWS database) is not simple.
 Going the other way, making a .csv from a table is very simple, just one "make a .csv" button to push.
+Both should be easy.

 #### The goal here has been to automate and streamline the process of entering a .csv file into AWS (into a dynamoDB table) to make it as effortless as possible.
 Ideally: put the .cvs files into a folder, push the proverbial or literal 'Start' button, and that's it.